Bylaws

 It shall be the duty of the Secretary to keep an accurate record of all proceedings of the Association, receive all communications, conduct correspondence as required, and have charge of all records of the Association.
 The Secretary shall keep the minutes of all meetings.
 The Secretary shall also serve as Secretary of the Board of Directors and keep the minutes of its meetings.

-The treasurer shall file any annual tax forms required by state or federal law.
+The treasurer shall file, or shall cause to be filed, any annual tax forms required by state or federal law.

 It shall be the duty of the Preservation Officer to assist the Board in the gathering and compilation of Deed restrictions, Minimum Lot Size restrictions, Minimum Building Line restrictions, and any other relevant city ordinances.